DevBonatto/3DProject/README.md

   git clone https://github.com/DevBonatto/3DProject
 ```

-Then access the past that you just created:
+Then access the paste that you just created:
 ```bash
   cd 3DProject
 ```